beeway/economics-textbooks/README.md

 My textbook covers for

-Foundations of Economic Analysis & Explanation, 2020, Cognella, CA
+[1] Foundations of Economic Analysis & Explanation, 2020, Cognella, CA

-International Finance Lectures: Global Economy and Monetary System, 2021, Cognella, CA
+[2] International Finance Lectures: Global Economy and Monetary System, 2021, Cognella, CA

-Macroeconomics in One Equation: From Data and Theory to Applications, 2022, Cognella, CA
+[3] Macroeconomics in One Equation: From Data and Theory to Applications, 2022, Cognella, CA

 My textbook slides for

-Corporate Finance & Macroeconomics in One Equation
+Corporate Financial Decisions & Macroeconomics in One Equation

 My course materials